-- In The Legend of Zelda: Majora's Mask there was a little girl's father who had a curse on him from working so close around Gibdos (zombies).
+- In The Legend of Zelda: Majora's Mask there was a little girl's father who had a curse on him from working so close around Gibdos (mummies).
 He was cursed so that he looked like a Gibdo and to keep his daughter safe he locked himself up in a wardrobe in the basement of their house.

-- The basement of the cabana/Player's Oasis in The Legend of Zelda: The Wind Waker.
-A creepy maze filled with rats, it even has two Redeads in it for reasons not too well explained.
+- The basement of the Cabana/Player's Oasis in The Legend of Zelda: The Wind Waker.
+A creepy maze filled with rats, it even has two ReDeads in it for reasons not too well explained.

 - In Silent Hill: Homecoming, the first monster is found lurking in Alex's basement.

 - In Silent Hill 2, an unknown person mentions how they suffered a traumatic experience when they ventured down into what they described as 'the basement's basement'.
 The player later finds this room, although it is devoid of anything threatening, and whatever happened there in the past is left to the imagination.
-Also notable is the underground Labyrinth accessed through a trapdoor, as well as Alchemilla Hospital's basement, where James quickly encounters Pyramid Head, who wastes no time impaling Maria.
+Also notable is the underground Labyrinth accessed through a trapdoor, as well as Brookhaven Hospital's basement, where James quickly encounters Pyramid Head, who wastes no time impaling Maria.

 - From this strip of Daisy Owl:

 Daisy: Be careful now, Cooper.
 Night time is a dangerous time.

 Daisy: Well, right now, the whole world is the basement.
 Except that if you freak, there's no staircase to scramble up.